dataspecer/ds-wdoi/source/README.md

     - `preprocessing` - donwloads, extracts and creates the ontology
     - `backend` - serves as an api to the ontology
     - `frontend` - servers as a testing ground for the api and integration into the Dataspecer tool.
+      - Not maintained, we have moved directly to the Dataspecer.

 How to run and use the parts, as for more in depth documentation, visit the mentioned subfolders.